-PR2014 Effective date 1 July 2013 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (2) Performance hurdles based on Performance Conditions % off Pool the satisfactory achievement of confidential performance conditions approved by the Board Average ROE 25% Debt/Debt + Equity 15% EPS Base 30% EPS Stretch 30% Total 100% Exercise conditions and Vesting Date The Performance Rights Test Date will be 30 3 the Board will determine whether or not the F achieved.
-As soon as reasonably practicable after each T Performance Period, the Board shall determin employee, as at that Test Date: a. whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; b. the number of Performance Rights (i Performance Rights as at the Test Da • c. the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date. and shall provide written notification to each eligible employee as to that determination.
-Exercise price Nil Expiry date 30 September 2016 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: a. where Performance Hurdles have not been satisfied as at the relevant Test Date; b. if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; c. the day the Board makes a determination that the Performance Rights lapses because of breach, fraud or dishonesty; and d.
-30 September 2016.
+PR2014 Effective date 1 July 2013 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (2) Performance hurdles Performance Conditions % off Pool based on the satisfactory achievement of Average ROE 25% confidential performance Debt/Debt + Equity 15% conditions approved by the Board EPS Base 30% EPS Stretch 30% Total 100% Exercise conditions and Vesting Date The Performance Rights Test Date will be Board will determine whether or not the Pe e 30 June 2016 (Test Date) after which, the erformance Hurdles have been achieved.
+As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (g) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (h) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (i) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
+Exercise price Nil Expiry date 30 September 2016 A Performance Right lapses, to the exter occur of: nt it has not been exercised, on the earlier to (i) where Performance Hurdles have not been satisfied as at the relevant Test Date (j) if an eligible employee's employment with the Company or Related Body Corpora ceases before the Vesting Date; (k) the day the Board makes a deter because of breach, fraud or dishone rmination that the Performance Rights lapses sty; and (I) 30 September 2016.
 5 Day volume weighted average Share price \$1.5479